 QB Dematrius Davis Highlights

 At 6-foot and 190 pounds, Dematrius Davis is far from the biggest quarterback in the class, but he’s easily one of the best athletes.
-The North Shore star also has a big-time arm and has led his team to two Texas State championships.
+The North Shore Mustangs star also has a big-time arm and an impressive resume with two Texas State championships.

 Davis even went viral for his Hail Mary throw a couple of years ago.